Getting started

 php phenix make:seeder UsersSeeder

-Copy the seeder code, it should look like this:
+Copy the seeder code.
+It should look like this:

 <?php